Skip to main content

 Bush Meat Stew

-Wild game cooked in rich sauce - traditional protein source in rural areas.
+Wild game cooked down in a thick sauce, a traditional source of protein in rural areas.

 Regional Cuisine Highlights